rtgibbons/Active-Admin-CakePHP/README.markdown

 # Active Admin for CakePHP

 Based on Active Admin for RoR (http://activeadmin.info/).
 This plugin for CakePHP gives you the same administration interface for the PHP framework.
-It also uses Nik Chankov's Filter component.
+It also uses Nik Chankov's Filter component (http://nik.chankov.net).

 ## Install